Nadi-System/nadi-system/paper.md

 functions on each node or the whole network.
 Plugins provide seamless integration with other softwares and programming languages.

-NADI can be used from the Command Line Interface (CLI), Graphical User Interface (GUI) using the NADI Integrated Development Environment (IDE), as a Rust library, or as a Python library, allowing users to write their own plugins or programs.
+NADI System can be used from the Command Line Interface (CLI), Graphical User Interface (GUI) using the NADI Integrated Development Environment (IDE), as a Rust library, or as a Python library, allowing users to write their own plugins or programs.

 # Statement of need
 Hydrological analysis sometimes consists of data that is related to